 SMART Recovery Family and Friends® helps those who are affected by substance abuse, drug abuse, alcohol abuse, or other addictions of a loved one.
 The program is a science-based, secular alternative to Al-Anon and Johnson Intervention.
 The group meets every Wednesday from 6:30-8:00 p.m in Classroom 1, lower level of the hospital, 801 North State Street, Greenfield.
 Contact Linda at (317) 468-4383 or firstname.lastname@example.org for more information.

 For persons with COPD and other chronic respiratory disorders.
-Group meets the first Wednesday of each month from 12:30 p.m. – 3 p.m. at the hospital, on the lower level Classroom 1.
+Group meets the first Wednesday of each month from 12:30 p.m. – 3 p.m. at the hospital, on the lower level Classroom 1 or the Robert Keen room.
 Call (317) 910-4426 for more information.

 Beyond the Bump Mom’s group